Why Trump Suddenly Changed His Tune

 But in the waning days of the Trump administration, something shifted.
 Both companies began affixing warning labels or fact-checks on the president’s most misleading and inflammatory posts.
 And on Wednesday, after a mob, egged on by Trump, stormed the Capitol to attempt to overturn the election result, leading to the deaths of at least four people, the two men who control the most important channels of Trump’s influence said, Enough.
 Twitter cut Trump off for 12 hours, while Facebook (and Instagram) banned him indefinitely.

 Trump has spent the bulk of the past two months making unfounded allegations that voter fraud changed the result of an election he lost by more than 7 million votes to Joe Biden.
 The past few days have been no different.
-It was a video on Wednesday, in which he once again referred to the election’s being stolen, that prompted Twitter to finally give him the boot.
+It was a video on Wednesday, in which he once again referred to the election being stolen, that prompted Twitter to finally give him the boot.

 The president stewed in the White House for a day.
 When he got back online, he was no John F. Kennedy.
 But he was maybe uncanny-valley George W. Bush.